Kingxukai/linux/Documentation/kbuild/kconfig-macro-language.rst

   $(func-name, arg1, arg2, arg3)

 In this case, "func-name" will receive " arg1", " arg2", " arg3".
 The presence
-of leading spaces may matter depending on the function.
+of leading spaces may matter depending on the woke function.
 The same applies to Make - for example, $(subst .c, .o, $(sources)) is a typical mistake; it replaces ".c" with " .o".